 Though I belong to the Faculty's Modern & Contemporary Period Group and, indeed, currently convene it, I think and write about 'big' literary history, and have published on authors from Homer to George Gascoigne (c.
 1535-1577) to Dunya Mikhail.

-Currently, I am writing a literary history of silence.
+Currently, I am writing a literary history of silence, funded by a Major Research Fellowship from the Leverhulme Trust.
 Over eleven centuries of English Literature, silence has had many guises and many hiding-places.
 My book will guide readers on a tour taking in the silent states of exile on icy seas described in Anglo-Saxon poems, the hushed intimacy of medieval lullabies, exalted states of blissful union with the divine, the tongue-tied lovers of the Renaissance, spell-binding silent scenes in Shakespeare, encrypted expressions of same-sex love, reason-based reticence, the Romantic sublime, the surprising silences of the garrulous realist novel, the great epics of inarticulable grief, wordless communings with Nature, experimental Modernist silence, the failure of words in the face of two World Wars, the soul-destroying silences of Samuel Beckett and Harold Pinter, the moments of quietness so rarely carved out of 21st-century life, and the lost voices of those censored and marginalized throughout history.

 In tandem with this literary history, I am thinking about a critical methodology for responding to textual silences.
 With the historian Suzan Meryam Kalayci, I am curating Into Silence, a series of silent performances featuring film-makers, musicians, sound-installationists, dancers, mime-artists, body percussionists and light-sculptors.
 In 2017, I held a Knowledge Exchange Fellowship at the Oxford Quaker Meeting, beginning to learn about silence, spirituality and poetry.
 Future plans include an anthology of poems about and evoking silence, an exhibition on silent study and an inter-disciplinary network of scholars working on all aspects of silence.

 My interest in silence arose, counter-intuitively, from the work I have done to date on war writing.
 My latest monograph, Veteran Poetics: British Literature in the Age of Mass Warfare, 1790-2015 (2018), reads a single figure - the war veteran - in the literary-philosophical contexts of the age of modern, mass, industrialized warfare, illustrating how ex-combatants have been deployed by authors from William Wordsworth to J. K. Rowling to explore questions relating to being, knowing and communicating.
 What can be recovered from the past?
 Do people stay the same over time?
 Are there right times of life at which to do certain things?
 Is there value in experience?
 How can wisdom be shared?
-The final chapter looks at the figure of the silent war veteran, those former fighters who, against expectations, refuse or are unable to tell stories about the wars they have been in and suggests that this expresses an epistemological crisis in modernity.
+The final chapter looks at the figure of the silent war veteran, the former fighter who, against expectations, refuses or is unable to tell stories about the wars he has been in, and suggests that this expresses an epistemological crisis central to modernity.

 My previous publications include Authoring War: The Literary Representation of War from the Iliad to Iraq (2011), Martha Gellhorn: The War Writer in the Field and in the Text (2007) and, as co-editor and editor, Writing War, Writing Lives (2017) and The Cambridge Companion to War Writing (2009).
 To foster scholarly collaboration and collegiality in the field of war representation, in 2010 I co-founded the War and Representation Network (WAR-Net), with Professor Gill Plain of the University of St. Andrews.
 WAR-Net is now a network of scholars across Britain, Europe, North America, Latin America, the Middle East, Asia and Australasia, with some 450 members.
 With Gill, I am also co-General Editor of the monograph series Edinburgh Critical Studies in War & Culture.
 We welcome book proposals from scholars at all stages of their careers.